This sour cream pound cake is tangy with a hint of lemon!

 Add the dry ingredients to the batter.

-Beat together on medium-low just until combined.
+Beat together on medium low speed just until combined.

 Add the lemon zest…